Artists Bluff Trail in Franconia Notch State Park NH is a popular hike and one of the most photogenic stops on a New England road trip in fall.

 - Trail Distance: 0.5 miles roundtrip (1.5 miles with Bald Mountain)

-- Type of Trail: Out and Back (Loop with Bald Mountain)
+- Type of Trail: Out and back (or longer loop with Bald Mountain)

 - Trail Difficulty: Moderate